 I feel like a successful hands on mom when my preschooler runs to me with bubble wrap in his hand and says, ”We have to save this and paint with it later!”

-We made bubble prints first in beautiful fall colors.
+That’s how this fall leaf collage came about.
+We made bubble wrap art prints first in beautiful fall colors.

 Henry started with dumping red, yellow and orange paint onto a sheet pan.